 Numbers Without Context

 We already picked on Beethoven, who can’t fight back — I hope — because he’s been dead 190 years.
 Now let’s pick on Microsoft, which is too big to fight back against the likes of me.
-(But I’m still not using any of their intellectual property, such as images or logos, in this post.)

 I have my Windows 10 lock and login screens set to show images Microsoft chooses, with some ongoing input from me as to whether I like a given image or am “not a fan.”
 Sometimes they add some text to identify the scene; I wish they’d do that more.
 Sometimes they use the text to motivate or inspire.
 I wish they’d do that less.

 The other day, the text over my image said, “Only 6.7% of women graduate with STEM degrees.”
 STEM degrees – in Science, Technology, Engineering, and Math – are a big deal in an economy which thrives on discovering, inventing, and building things.
 I prefer STEAM, with A for Arts added, for the sake of producing fully-functioning, civilized humans, but that’s a separate discussion.
 STEM or STEAM — the importance of S, T, E, and M cannot be gainsaid.